 Income tax expense.
-Income tax expense increased from \$446 million for the year ended December 31, 2014 to \$576 million for the year ended December 31, 2015 because of the increase in pre-tax income compared to the prior year.
-Equity-based compensation expense of \$84 million in 2014 and \$38 million in 2015 related to the vested profits interests charge is not deductible for federal or state income taxes and, along with the effect of state taxes, largely accounts for the difference between the federal tax rate of 35% and the rates at which income tax expense was provided for the years ended December 31, 2014 and 2015.
+Income tax expense increased from \$446 million for the year ended December 31, 2014 to \$576 million for the year ended December 31, 2015 because of the increase in pre-tax income year-over-year.
+Equity-based compensation expense of \$84 million in 2014 and \$38 million in 2015 related to the vested profits interests charge is not deductible for federal or state income taxes and, along with the effect of state taxes, largely accounted for the difference between the federal tax rate of 35% and the rates at which income tax expense was provided for the years ended December 31, 2014 and 2015.